Mathematical programs with complementarity constraints and application to hyperparameter tuning: Application

-A major aspect of machine learning is judging if a model is overfitted to its training data \cite[page 28]{Geron2022}\cite[Chapter 7]{Hastie2009}.
+A major aspect of machine learning is judging if a model is overfitted to its training data \cite[p.
+28]{Geron2022}\cite[Chapter 7]{Hastie2009}.
 For classifiers, this could mean unreasonably contorting the decision boundary to include outliers.
 By doing so, the classifier achieves near-zero empirical training error but misses the overarching pattern.
 SVMs' power comes from their ability to accept some level of empirical error in favour of a simpler boundary that generalises well to unseen data.
-These two objectives are balanced by the hyperparameter $C$.
+These two objectives are balanced by the hyperparameters.
 This leads to the question of how to evaluate the accuracy of a model or the choice of hyperparameters if training error does not provide the whole picture.
-Traditionally, data scientists have suggested withholding some (validation) data from the training process and using it separately to test the classifier's accuracy more fairly.
-However, this reduces the amount of data that the model has to learn from and can be sensitive to the choice of data withheld for validation.
-Our goal is to find the optimal hyperparameters without overfitting the model so we must use a more robust validation methodology.

-The cross-validation procedure (see Figure~\ref{fig:k_fold_cross_val} and literature \cite[Section 7.10.1]{Hastie2009}, \cite[page 77]{Geron2022}, \cite{Stone1974}) partitions the data indices into $K$ folds.
-It then runs $K$ experiment(s) such that at the $k$-th experiment ($k=1, \ldots, K$), new model weights $w^{k}$ and bias $b^{k}$ are learned using all the examples but withholding those from fold $k$.
-Then, the remaining data points from fold $k$ can be used as unseen validation data to evaluate the model by calculating the average accuracy across the $K$ experiments.
+The cross-validation procedure (see supplementary material Figure~\ref{fig:k_fold_cross_val} and literature \cite[Section 7.10.1]{Hastie2009}, \cite[p.
+77]{Geron2022}, \cite{Stone1974}) partitions the data indices into $K$ folds.
+It then runs $K$ experiment(s) such that at the $k$-th experiment ($k=1, \ldots, K$), new model parameters are learned using all the examples but withholding those from fold $k$.
+Then, the remaining data points from fold $k$ can be used as unseen validation data to evaluate the model's ability to generalise.
 This typically results in a less biased evaluation of the model.

-Moving forward, $K$ will represent the total number of folds, while $k$ denotes the index of a given fold.
-For each experiment $k=1,\hdots, K$, the superscript ${k}$ corresponds to variables related specifically to that experiment; i.e., precisely, we use the following notation for experiment $k$:
+To denote the cross-validation procedure applied to a classification dataset, let $K$ be total number of folds.
+For each experiment $k=1,\hdots, K$, the feature vectors~$\xxx^k_i\in\R^d$ and labels~$y^k_i\in\{-1,+1\}$ relating to that fold will be identified with the superscript ${k}$.
+More precisely, we use the following notation for experiment $k$: